A healthy house plant is the perfect addition to any home, and when cared for, it can keep growing strong for years!

 Water: Every 5-7 days and mist occasionally.
 Your Peace Lily will tell you when it needs watering as its leaves will droop (but try not to let it get to that stage).

 Did you know?
-Peace Lily plants have amazing capabilities in fighting air pollution.
+Peace Lily plants have amazing capabilities - from purifying the air around them to helping to fighting air pollution.